us3rT0m/les-egouts/README.md

 # Installation

-after fork the project and create new branch, you can safely install nodes modules and run it :
+clone the project and create new branch, you can safely install nodes modules and run it :

 via npm